julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 ## ✦ 10.
 Blue Vervain (Verbena hastata)
 The herbal anchor for emotional overload.

-✧ Folklore: Revered in ancient Druidic rites and used in hoodoo to bless altars and soothe wounded spirits.
+**✧ Folklore:** Revered in ancient Druidic rites and used in hoodoo to bless altars and soothe wounded spirits.
 Called "herb of grace" in early Christian lore.

-✧ Magical Uses: Letting go, clarity, healing emotional trauma.
+**✧ Magical Uses:** Letting go, clarity, healing emotional trauma.

-✧ Healing Tip: Take as a flower essence or low-dose tincture during moments of grief-induced control, rigidity, or breakdown.
+**Healing Tip:** Take as a flower essence or low-dose tincture during moments of grief-induced control, rigidity, or breakdown.

+---

 ## ✦ 11.
 Hawthorn (Crataegus spp.)
 The sacred tree of the heart.

-✧ Folklore: Planted near sacred wells and graves to guide and guard spirits.
+**✧ Folklore:** Planted near sacred wells and graves to guide and guard spirits.
 In Celtic lands, it bridged the world of the dead and the living.
 Never to be cut without ceremony.

-✧ Magical Uses: Heart healing, ancestral connection, protection.
+**✧ Magical Uses:** Heart healing, ancestral connection, protection.

-✧ Healing Tip: Use the berries in syrup or tea to mend emotional heartbreak and support the physical heart during long mourning.
+**Healing Tip:** Use the berries in syrup or tea to mend emotional heartbreak and support the physical heart during long mourning.

 ---